PVoLan/wooden-architecture/Chapter1/index.md

 On Android, Application object is a good place to keep any singleton object's - it is guaranteed by Android that you will always have one an only one instance of Application class.
 It is allowed to have a static reference to an Application object (this is the only one exception from the rule above) with some restrictions, see below.
 I think you can easily find an analog of this class in other platforms.

-Static methods are allowed, although, \
+Static methods are allowed, although, if \
-a) if their execution and result depends only on it's parameters and nothing more. \
+a) Their execution and result depends only on it's parameters and nothing more. \
-b) They do not change anything ouside exept it's parameters and return value Various helpers are widely used to reduce boilerplate code
+b) They do not change anything outside except it's parameters and return value \
+Various helpers (classes, containing only static methods) are widely used to reduce boilerplate code